mode777/rayjs/readme.md

 ## What is this?
 rayjs is small ES2020 compliant Javascript interpreter based on [QuickJS](https://bellard.org/quickjs/) with bindings for [Raylib](https://www.raylib.com/).
 You can use it to develop desktop games with Javascript.

+## What this is not
+rayjs is not a binding for NodeJS nor is it running in the browser (yet).
+It's comes with its own Javascript engine (QuickJS) similar to how NodeJS comes with the V8 engine.
+That makes it much easier to run and distribute rayjs programs as all you need to run a program / game is the small rayjs executable.
+No installation, no dlls or additional files are needed.

 ## Features
 * Compiles into a single, small executable without any dependencies for easy distribution
 * Use modern Javascript features like classes or async/await